communitiesuk/submit-social-housing-lettings-and-sales-data/docs/app_api.md

   - `Content-Type = application/json`
   - `Action = application/json` N.B.
 If you use `*/*` instead, the request won't be recognised as an API request`

 Currently only the logs controller is configured to accept and authenticate API requests, when the above API environment variables are set.
+The API has not been maintained for a long time and may not work as expected.